mnatsakanyank/rock-paper-scissors/README.md

 ## Code Organization

-The JavaScript modules are organized as follows:
+The Application modules are organized as follows:

     |- app
     |-- assets
     |--- javascripts <- contains all the JavaScript modules
+    |--- stylesheets <- contains all styles needed
     |--controllers <- controllers to serve backend actions
     |--models <- models for rendering
     |--views <- index page

+## Implementation Details

+  JsRoutes Controller - The play framework is able to generate Javascript code to handle routing from Javascript running client side back to your application.
+JsRoutes Controller serves this functionality which basically configuration.
+No need to write tests for this.

+  AppLoader - is the entry point for the application and holds configurations for play framework.
+No tests needed

+  GameController - Main Controller for the game

 ## Trying It Out